talkjs/tutorials/how-to-delete-a-conversation/how-to-delete-a-conversation.md

 });
 ```

-Start your server, click the **Delete conversation** option in the conversation menu again and confirm that you would like to delete the conversation.
-You should now see the conversation ID logged to your server console.
+Start your server and click the **Delete conversation** option in the conversation menu again.
+You should now see the conversation ID logged to your server console as well.

 ## Delete the conversation